|

 Legolas smiled, indulgently.
 Then, quicker than Hentmirë's

-senses could perceive, he shot out his hand and squeezed her waist.
+senses could perceive, he shot out a hand and squeezed her waist.

 "Oh!"